A survey on independence-based Markov networks learning: Independence-based algorithms for learning the Markov networks structure

-Two other important algorithms for learning the Markov blanket of a variable, for Bayesian networks, are the Incremental Association Markov Blanket (IAMB) algorithm \citep{tsamardinos03:IAMB}, and the HITON algorithm \citep{Aliferis2003:HITON}.
-Both algorithms have been proven empirically to be more robust than GS to the errors of statistical tests, by introducing two simple variants.
-On one hand, the IAMB algorithm only introduce a modification by interleaving the initialization step of ordering in the grow phase (i.e., interleaves lines~\ref{line:line2} and \ref{line:growGS} of Algorithm~\ref{alg:gs}).
+Two other important algorithms for learning the Markov blanket of a variable, for Bayesian networks, are the Incremental Association Markov Blanket (IAMB) algorithm in \cite{tsamardinos03:IAMB}, and the HITON algorithm in \cite{Aliferis2003:HITON}.
+Both algorithms have been proven empirically to be more resilient than GS to the errors of statistical tests, by introducing two simple variants.
+On the one hand, the IAMB algorithm only introduce a modification by interleaving the initialization step of ordering in the grow phase (i.e., interleaves lines~\ref{line:line2} and \ref{line:growGS} of Algorithm~\ref{alg:gs}).
 By interleaving the sorting step in the grow phase, IAMB maximizes the accuracy, reducing the number of false positives in the grow phase.
-On the other hand, the HITON algorithm aims to reduce the data requirements of IAMB, but introduces an additional modification in the criteria used for testing independence.
-In both grow and shrink phases, instead of only conditioning on its tentative Markov blanket $\set{S}$, HITON asks independence conditioning in any of the subsets of $\set{S}$ (that is, every set $\set{Z} \subseteq \set{S}-\{Y\}$).
+On the other hand, the HITON algorithm aims to reduce the data requirements of IAMB, by introducing an additional modification in the criteria used for testing independence.
+In both grow and shrink phases, instead of only conditioning on its tentative Markov blanket $\set{S}$, HITON tests independence conditioning in any of the subsets of $\set{S}$ (that is, every set $\set{Z} \subseteq \set{S}-\{Y\}$).
 As statistical tests are more reliable while containing fewer variables, such modification exploits the Strong union axiom of Pearl, for improving the quality of independence tests when data is scarce.
 A disadvantage of the approach proposed by HITON is its exponential cost in $\mid\set{S}\mid $ (i.e., the size of $\set{S}$) , but in general $\mid\set{S}\mid$ is comparatively smaller than the size of the domain~$n$.
-In summary, both algorithms are proven to be better in quality than GS, but both algorithms were designed for learning the structure of Bayesian networks, and there are not in the literature any work proposing a theoretical adaptation of such ideas for learning the complete structure of a Markov network, and evaluating empirically its performance.
+In summary, both algorithms are proven to be better in quality than GS, but they were designed for learning the structure of Bayesian networks, and there are not any works in the literature proposing a theoretical adaptation of such ideas for learning the complete structure of a Markov network, or empirically evaluating its performance.